adjust/android_sdk/doc/english/plugins/oaid.md

 ## OAID plugin

-OAID is a new advertising ID available in devices either with HMS (Huawei Mobile Service) version 2.6.2 (& later) or which are compatible to MSA (Mobile Security Alliance) sdk.
+OAID is an advertising ID available in devices supporting the MSA (Mobile Security Alliance) SDK.
 You can use it to attribute and track Android devices in markets where Google Play Services is not available.

 The OAID plugin enables the Adjust Android SDK to read a device’s OAID value *in addition* to the other device IDs it searches for by default.